olebole/irafdoc/doc/kpnoslit.apsum.rst

   The positions of the slits are defined using either automatic finding or with the aperture editor.
 The positions of the slits are traced if necessary and then the apertures are extracted to the image
-  <tt>"multslit1.ms"</tt>.
+  <span style="font-family: monospace;">"multslit1.ms"</span>.
 The steps of defining the slit positions and tracing
   can be done as part of this command or previously using the other tasks in the <b>apextract</b> package.
   </p>